lumoz/codeigniter-form-validation/README.md

 - `is_valid` Check if form is valid
 - `set_not_valid` Set form not valid ad assign message error
 - `required` Check required fields
+- `required_isset` Check required fields only if is set
 - `email` Check if email fields are valid
 - `regexp` Check that the fields meet a particular regular expression
 - `url` Check URL fields are valid